EV Beginner’s Guide (2023)

 How do I charge an EV when I’m out?

-There’s a wide variety of different chargers and companies, so it isn’t very clear.
+There’s a wide variety of chargers and companies, so it isn’t very clear.
 Most public chargers provide direct current electricity to the battery and are far faster than any home charger.
-They typically cost per kWh and per minute.
+They typically cost per kWh (and sometimes per minute).

-There are some public chargers that are “in-between” your home plug and a DC fast charger (sometimes free to charge).
-Research is required!
+Some public chargers are “in-between” your home plug and a DC fast charger (sometimes free to charge).
+Forward planning is required!

 How do I prevent my battery from degrading?